spring-projects/spring-ai/README.md

 ```

 ### Integration Tests
-There are many integration tests ,so it often isn't realistic to run them all at once.
+There are many integration tests, so it often isn't realistic to run them all at once.

 A quick pass through the most important pathways that runs integration tests for